onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :keyword: MUST
     :introduced: frankfurt

-    The VNF or PNF provider **MUST** use a pre-agreed upon password to encrypt the Ansible Vault file, or provide the vault password used to encrypt the file to the customer, in a secure manner, to allow the customer to decrypt/encrypt (rekey) Ansible Vault files before they are checked
+    The VNF or PNF Provider **MUST** use a pre-agreed upon password to encrypt the Ansible Vault file, or provide the vault password used to encrypt the file to the customer, in a secure manner, to allow the customer to decrypt/encrypt (rekey) Ansible Vault files before they are checked